gvwilson/sdxjs/en/src/introduction/index.md

 ## What tools and ideas do we cover? {: #introduction-contents}

-Programmers have invented [a lot of tools][programming-tools] to make their lives easier.
+Programmers have invented [a lot of tools][programming_tools] to make their lives easier.
 This volume focuses on a few that individual developers use while writing software;
 we hope future volumes
 will explore those used in the applications that programmers build.